cheshire-cat-ai/plugin-template/README.md

-# plugin-template
+# My Plugin

- A generic template to create a plugin for the Cheshire Cat AI.
+Write here all the useful informations about your plugin.